danielsaidi/PresentationKit/Sources/PresentationKit/PresentationKit.docc/PresentationKit.md

 # ``PresentationKit``

-A SwiftUI library that makes it easy to present alerts and modal content.
+A SwiftUI library that makes it easy to present and navigate to items.

 ## Overview

 ![Library logotype](Logo.png)

 PresentationKit is a SwiftUI library that makes it easy to perform value-based ``Navigation`` and value-based alert, sheet, and modal ``Presentation``.
-The library also has additional utilities for alerts, errors, navigation, and sheets.
+The library also has additional utilities for alerts, errors, navigation, sheets, and toasts.